IntelliTect/Coalesce/docs/stacks/vue/layers/metadata.md

 ### Property

-A Property is a more refined Value that contains a number of additional fields based on the `role` of the property. k
+A Property is a more refined Value that contains a number of additional fields based on the `role` of the property.

 ### Domain